jewelsofthought/neshama/site/posts/parashot/Behaalotcha.md

 n10:29-32] The journey would have taken Israel to the Holy Land in three days, had it not been for the succession of sins described in the next several chapters.
 I thought that G-d had already said that the generation who performed the sin of the golden calf were not going to enter into the Holy Land, and thus would wonder the desert for 40 years so that they would all die out.
 So how come this piece interferes with that.

-_Note: Another interesting piece, is that the assumption that people only lived for 40 years until the influx of modern medicine is perhaps based on this biblical passage!_
+{NOTE: Another interesting piece, is that the assumption that people only lived for 40 years until the influx of modern medicine is perhaps based on this biblical passage!}

 n10:29] לחובב _Hovav_, son of Reuel, one of the names of Moses' father-in-law, Jethro. _Ramban_ conjectures that he took the name _Hobab_ when he converted, in line with the custom of converts to adopt a new name when becoming Jewish.